-Ground breaking commenced in July of 2014 for the expansion of the secondary treatment process at the Water Reclamation Facility (WRF).
-When completed, the WRF will be able to better manage flow during wet weather conditions and to increase capacity to accommodate future population growth, while continuing to produce high quality effluent and Class A biosolids that benefit the environment.
+- 2014 Ground breaking commenced in July of 2014 for the expansion of the secondary treatment process at the Water Reclamation Facility (WRF).
+When completed, the WRF will be able to better manage flow during wet weather conditions and to increase capacity to accommodate future population growth, while continuing to produce high - continuing to produce high quality effluent and Class A biosolids that benefit the environment.

-Completion of the City's updated Sewer Use Ordinance and Significant Industrial User Implementation Manual for the Wastewater Services Pretreatment Program.
+2014 Completion of the City's updated Sewer Use Ordinance and Significant Industrial User Implementation Manual for the Wastewater Services Pretreatment Program.
 This process involved major changes to incorporate federally mandated language into the City's Municipal Code.
-After several years, multiple revisions, and a public hearing period, the new ordinance was approval by the Oregon DEQ and the EPA.
-The City Council adopted Sewer Use Ordinance 4987 in early January 2015.
+After several years, multiple revisions, and a public hearing period, the new ordinance was approval by the Oregon

+Council adopted Sewer

+Use Ordinance 4987 in